Jump to:

 Here, you’ll get to hunt BIG monsters and bring them down by targeting their most vulnerable body parts, demanding precise aim and strategic use of your arsenal.
 Its combat is more ranged-centric than in Monster Hunter, yet it’s every bit as expansive, considering this game’s diverse weapon selection.

 Unlike most Monster Hunter titles, Horizon Zero Dawn is also a true open-world game where you can explore a massive, interconnected map seamlessly.
 It’s also backed by a great story, beautiful graphics, and a relatively simple yet engaging crafting system.
+The game depth is pushed even further in The Frozen Wilds DLC (included in the Complete Edition), which introduces a new icy region filled with more aggressive machine threats and high-tier gear to master.

-2. Dragon’s Dogma: Dark Arisen
+2. Dragon’s Dogma: Dark Arisen [Best Classic Action RPG for Monster Hunter Fans]

 Dragon’s Dogma: Dark Arisen

-PlatformsNintendo Switch, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Microsoft Windows
+PlatformsNintendo Switch, PS3, PS4, Xbox 360, Xbox One, PC

-Average Playtime53 hours
+Average playtime53 hours

 Dragon’s Dogma: Dark Arisen lets you adventure your own way by giving you nine different classes (i.e., Vocations) you’re free to switch between mid-playthrough, as well as fully customizable companions that you can tweak according to the needs of your party.